VinodRS/sample_angular/README.md

 # HelloWorld Containerized Angular Webapp

-This is a simple web app that fetches data from the dotnet API built in lesson 1.
-Follow along with the [tutorial here](http://localhost:4000/KubernetesAITutorial_2/)
+This is a simple web app that fetches data from the dotnet API

 ## Prerequisites